y3ro/meemi/README.md

 ### Pre-trained embeddings

-We release the 300-dimension word embeddings used in our experiments as binary *bin* files.
-If you would like to convert the binary files to *txt*, you can use [convertvec](https://github.com/marekrei/convertvec):
+We release the 300-dimension word embeddings used in our experiments as binary *bin* files:

 - **Monolingual FastText embeddings**: Available [here]()
 - **Baseline cross-lingual embeddings**: Available [here]()
 - **Cross-lingual embeddings post-processed with Meemi**: Available [here]()

-*Note:* All embeddings are uncased.
+*Note 1:* All embeddings are uncased.
+*Note 2:* If you would like to convert the binary files to *txt*, you can use [convertvec](https://github.com/marekrei/convertvec).

 **Requirements:**